pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/070-list-operations.md

 title: List Operations
 --- |
   Earlier, we looked at some of the operations that can be performed on a list.
-In this topic, we'll look at some more examples and put
+In this topic, we'll look at some more examples and put our knowledge to some use.

 ---
 type: live-code